-Resigning and Retiring Directors
+Retiring and Resigning Directors

-On August 18, 2022, Jan S. Hoover notified the Company of her resignation from the Board of Directors of the Company and the Bank effective August 18, 2022.
-Ms. Hoover had served as a director of the Company and the Bank since 2014.
-On December 25, 2022, Daniel I. Hansen notified the Company of his retirement from the Board of Directors of the Company and the Bank effective December 31, 2022.
-Mr. Hansen had served as a director of the Company and the Bank since 2007.
-We are grateful for Ms. Hoover's and Mr. Hansen's strategic insight and contributions during their many years of service on the Board.
+On February 20, 2024, Thomas P. Rohman notified the Board that he will retire from the Boards of Directors of the Company and the Bank effective at the conclusion of our 2024 annual meeting.
+Mr. Rohman has served as a director of the Company and the Bank since 2013.
+We are grateful for Mr. Rohman's strategic insight and contributions during his many years of service on the Board.

+On February 12, 2024, Thomas G. Snead, Jr. notified the Board that he will retire from the Boards of Directors of the Company and the Bank effective at the conclusion of our 2024 annual meeting.
+Mr. Snead has served as a director of the Company and the Bank since 2018.
+We are grateful for Mr. Snead's strategic insight and contributions during his many years of service on the Board.